Grevillea pinifolia

+Description

-DescriptionGreville pinifolia is a low, mounded shrub that typically grows to a height of 30–60 cm and has many branches.
+Greville pinifolia is a low, mounded shrub that typically grows to a height of 30–60 cm and has many branches.
 Its leaves are linear, more or less cylindrical, 25–50 mm long and 0.5–0.7 mm wide.
 The edges of the leaves are rolled under to the mid-vein with two longitudinal grooves either side.
 The flowers are arranged singly or in groups of up to 4 in leaf axils, on a woolly-hairy rachis 0.5–1 mm long and are red to orange-red and shaggy- to silky-hairy, the pistil 7.5–8.5 mm long.
 Flowering occurs from July to October and the fruit is an oval follicle about 10 mm long.

+Taxonomy

-TaxonomyGrevillea pinifolia was first formally described in 1856 by Carl Meissner in de Candolle's Prodromus Systematis Naturalis Regni Vegetabilis from specimens collected in the Swan River Colony by James Drummond.
+Grevillea pinifolia was first formally described in 1856 by Carl Meissner in de Candolle's Prodromus Systematis Naturalis Regni Vegetabilis from specimens collected in the Swan River Colony by James Drummond.
 The specific epithet (pinifolia) means "pine-leaved".